 I used both retainers and packages in my business.
 Remember, your business – your choice.
 Do what works best for you and your clients.

 Are you ready to create your Virtual Assistant Packages?

 If you want hands on training on everything I’ve covered in this blog post + lots more – check out my Creating Your Service Packages course.
 It’s both comprehensive + affordable.

-Go to https://thetechiementor.teachable.com/p/service-packages to find out all about it.
+Go to https://thetechiementor.teachable.com/p/service-packages to find out more + join!

 I’d love to hear from you.